microsoft/pxt/docs/cli/pyconv.md

 ```
 pxt pyconv <directory> [<support directory>...]
+pxt pyconv <file.py>... [<support directory>...]
 ```

 ## Operation

 All modules found in `<directory>` will be converted and written out in current directory.
+Modules are detected by presence of `setup.py`, `README.rst` or similar files.

+If instead of directory you specify one or more `.py` files, they will be converted.

 Additional Python modules will be searched for in the support directories.
 They are converted in background, but the results are not written.